esl/MongooseIM/doc/modules/mod_jingle_sip.md

 ###### 1.3.2 Terminating not answered call by initiator

-When the call's initiator wants to terminate it before it's accepted Jingle `session-terminate` stanza with reason `decline`.
+To terminate the call before it's accepted, the initiator sends a Jingle `session-terminate` stanza with a reason `decline`.
-Then MongooseIM translates this to SIP `CANCEL` request which is sent to the SIP Proxy.
+Then MongooseIM translates this to a SIP `CANCEL` request which is sent to the SIP Proxy.

 ###### 1.3.3 Rejecting the call

-When invitee wants to terminate the call, on XMPP level this is also Jingle `session-terminate` stanza with reason `decline`.
-MongooseIM translates this to SIP `486 Busy Here` **Response** (because this is a response to the invite request)
+When the invitee wants to terminate the call, on the XMPP level this is also a Jingle `session-terminate` stanza with a reason `decline`.
+MongooseIM translates this to SIP `486 Busy Here` **Response** (because this is a response to the invite request).

 #### 2. Establishing a session with a SIP user

-When it comes to establishing a session with a SIP user (or a SIP entity) it works in the same for the XMPP user as in previous section.
+Establishing a session with a SIP user (or a SIP entity) works the same as in the previous section.
-The only difference is that the SIP Proxy will not generate a corresponding call back to MongooseIM (as it may happen for call to other XMPP user).
+The only difference is that the SIP Proxy will not call MongooseIM back (as it may happen for call to other XMPP user).
 Instead the SIP message send by MongooseIM to SIP Proxy will be delivered directly to the SIP user's device.